rackerlabs/rackspace-how-to/content/general/change-to-new-primary-contact.md

 type: article
 created_date: '2018-03-13'
 created_by: Rackspace Support
-last_modified_date: '2018-05-22'
+last_modified_date: '2018-05-23'
 last_modified_by: Nate Archer
 product: undefined
 product_url: undefined
 ---

-If you are the current primary contact for your account, you can update the primary contact by selecting and editing the **Primary Contact Information** section in the [Cloud Control Panel](http://mycloud.rackspace.com), orif you're a dedicated customer, the [MyRackspace Control Panel](https://my.rackspace.com).
+If you are the current primary contact for your account, you can update the primary contact by selecting and editing the **Primary Contact Information** section in the [Cloud Control Panel](http://mycloud.rackspace.com), or if you're a dedicated customer, the [MyRackspace Control Panel](https://my.rackspace.com).

 If you are not the primary contact, you must fill out the **Primary Contact Change** form and submit it by using a support ticket.